-10 Business Loan Requirements Applicants Should Be Aware Of
+The Top 10 Business Loan Requirements to Be Aware Of

-The Business Loan Requirements to Consider Prior to Applying:
+10 Business Loan Requirements to Consider Before Applying:

 1. Business Plan

-Business lenders require you to prove that the funds you’ll receive will be used to help your business run smoothly and expand.
-Therefore, most of them request a business plan that describes your core objectives and how you plan to achieve them.
+Typically, business lenders require applicants to prove that the funds they’ll receive will be used to improve their operations.
+Therefore, most of them request a business plan that describes core objectives, funding needs, and projected finances.

-You can think of your business plan as a roadmap of the current and future state of your business.
-Before you apply for a business line of credit or loan, make sure your business plan is well-written and incorporates key elements like your mission, market research findings, management team, and financial projections.
+You can think of your business plan as a roadmap of the current and future state of your small business.
+Before you apply for a business line of credit or loan, make sure your business plan is well-written and incorporates key elements, such as:

 2. Time in Business

-A business financing lender will want to know if you own a startup or if your business has been operational for a significant length of time.
+Business financing lenders will want to know if you own a startup or if your business has been operational for a significant length of time.
 In many cases, lenders have a time in business requirement, which disqualifies new or inexperienced business owners.

 3. Personal Credit Score

-Even though you’re applying for a small business loan, your personal credit score will be considered.
+Even though you’re applying for a small business loan, not a personal loan, your personal credit score will be considered.
 Of course the higher your credit score is, the more likely you are to get approved for financing with favorable rates and terms.

 In a perfect world, you’d have a minimum credit score of 600, which will help you qualify for funding.
 If you’re applying for a loan from a bank or the SBA, your credit score will need to be even higher.